LunaSare/datelifeMS1/review.md

 ---
 > - Page 29, Supplementary Material: it's probably better to sync the repos with Zenodo and cite the DOI, just so that it's guaranteed unchanging.

 Thanks for the suggestion!
-We created stable versions for all three repositories on Zenodo, and refer the doi instead of the GitHub address for the repos.
+We created stable versions for all three repositories on Zenodo, and refer the doi in addition to the GitHub addresses, L522-525